Seneca Playground Park is located in the Near North Community. The park is 1.01 acres and it features two playgrounds and is an active community park.

 Located just east of Chicago's historic Water Tower Pumping Station, tiny Seneca Park provides a quiet oasis from bustling Michigan Avenue.
 The Chicago Park District leases the park property from the City of Chicago Water Fund.

 As early as 1907, the eastern portion of this park was considered part of nearby Lake Shore Playground, and developed as such by the Lincoln Park Commission.
 In 1915, the State of Illinois built an armory on Chicago Avenue, between Seneca and Lake Shore Parks, permanently separating the two park spaces.
 By 1950, the Department of Public Works was managing this property as Seneca Park.
-The Chicago Park District began to lease the parkland from the city in 1959.
+The Chicago Park District began to lease the parkland from the City in 1959 and continues the lease today.
 Seneca Park features both a lawn with shaded walkways and a playlot.

 Ben, a horse sculpture by Debra Butterfield was installed in the park in 1990.
 Although the sculpture looks as though it is made of many pieces of wood, it is actually composed of bronze.
 The Eli Schulman Playground Committee donated the artwork as part of a major playground renovation effort.